Anosaw/PCBS_Self-projection_in_MTT/README.md

 ```

----

-### After the experiment

----

 ### Conclusion

 This was originally the script for my M1 internship.
 I modified it in order to implement what I did not have the time to during my internship.
 I made the code cleaner and easier to read.
+I did not have the time to run this new version of the experiment and collect data.
+However, the results should not be so different: we cannot confidently reject the hypothesis that the distance of projection has no effect on reaction times (and error rates).
+Further research should be made on the subject.

+At the beginning of the semester, I had only very basic knowledge in coding.
+It was during my internship that I coded a full experiment for the first time.
+There are still some elements to improve, but looking back on how it looked at the beginning and all the progress I've done since, I'm quite satisfied with the end result.